marcelpetersen/mobil/_drafts/what-makes-the-mobility-sector-so-attractive.md

 * The rapid spread of data exchange networks between cars.
 These days, some new models are equipped with data transfer technologies (like [V2V](https://en.wikipedia.org/wiki/Vehicular_ad-hoc_network)) that help the car accurately determine the location of all the other cars in the traffic streams.
 * User preferences change.
 More and more often, people prefer to rent a vehicle than to buy it.

-To sum up, Smart Mobility is not only making life easier but it also opens wider economic, environmental and social perspectives.
+To sum up, smart mobility is not only making life easier but it also opens wider economic, environmental and social perspectives.
 Smart mobility is a big stake that startups can get to grips with to offer innovative solutions.

 Mobility entrepreneurs can receive funding for their projects thanks to the [**IMPACT Connected Car**](https://www.impact-accelerator.com/connected-car/) European initiative.